 It's important to hire a licensed solar installer.
 This help guarantee that the work is done properly using current best installation practices.
 There are five distinct classifications of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
 To earn a license, an installer must complete a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.

-To find a solar installer that works with your budget, ask for free, detailed quotes from at least three providers.
+To find a solar company that fits your budget, get free, detailed quotes from three to five providers.
 The quotes should outline all costs and list the solar equipment included.
 Looking at several quotes helps you identify the most cost-effective option.

 Quality solar installations should have strong workmanship and performance guarantees.
 A workmanship warranty covers any installation defects (such as poor wiring, cracks in the panels, or poor alignment), while a performance warranty ensures a certain level of energy production.
-Strong guarantees demonstrate a company's confidence in its work.
+Strong warranties demonstrate a company's confidence in its work.

 Incentive Amount: